dootless-th8/Deliver-oo-final/fill/README.md

 ## How to run
 Create driver and customer objects first, then assigned the order of each customers.
 You can determined if the order has been delivered by running deliver out of the Driver object: it needs specific DeliveryOrder object as well.
-Furthermore, you can always check the status of the order by running summary from the certain DeliveryOrder object
+Furthermore, you can always check the status of the order by running summary from the certain DeliveryOrder object.

 Please Enjoy

 Examples: